xrr2016/hexo-theme-cold-stone/README.md

 hexo new page about
 ```

-Add the layout of `source/projects/index.md` to
+Add the layout of `source/projects/index.md`

 ```md
 ---